Fair Equilibria in Sponsored Search Auctions: The Advertisers' Perspective: Experimental Evaluation

 \paragraph{Experimental setting} We construct a real-world dataset through logs of a large Internet advertising company.
-We test our $\beta$-Fair GSP mechanism in an artificial environment where we have 20 advertisers, equally distributed among two groups, and. competing for ad opportunities over a sequence of $T=10^4$ auctions.
+We test our $\beta$-Fair GSP mechanism in an artificial environment where we have 20 advertisers, equally distributed among two groups, and competing for ad opportunities over a sequence of $T=10^4$ auctions.
 For each $i$, we set $\V_i=\{x/100: x\in[100]\cup\{0\}\}$.
-Moreover, in order to be able to create a steep unbalance between the two groups, we let, for each $\vv\in\V$, $\F(\vv)=\F_1(v_1)\cdot\ldots\cdot\F_n(v_n)$, with $\F_i\in\Delta_{\V_i}$ for each $i$.
-Then, for each $i\in I_h$ (i.e., advertiser $i$ belongs to the majority group), we artificially set value distributions to be such that $\F_i(1)=1$, and $\F_i(v)=0$ for each $v\in\V_i\setminus\{1\}$.
-Each bidder $i\in I_\ell$ has a value distribution $\F_i$ built by normalizing the distribution of bids observed from real-world bidding data of a large Internet advertising company.
-Due to the nature of the bidding system, the bids provide a good approximation to the true valuations of advertisers.
+Moreover, in order to be able to create a steep unbalance between the two groups, we let, for each $\vvec\in\V$, $\cF(\vvec)=\cF_1(v_1)\cdot\ldots\cdot\cF_n(v_n)$, with $\cF_i\in\Delta_{\V_i}$ for each $i$.
+Then, for each $i\in I_h$ (i.e., advertiser $i$ belongs to the majority group), we artificially set value distributions to be such that $\cF_i(1)=1$, and $\cF_i(v)=0$ for each $v\in\V_i\setminus\{1\}$.
+Each bidder $i\in I_\ell$ has a value distribution $\cF_i$ built by normalizing the distribution of bids observed from real-world bidding data of a large Internet advertising company.
+We use bids as a proxy for true valuations of advertisers.
 Discount curves are computed by averaging and normalizing in $[0,1]$ real-world discount factors.
 In particular, we estimate discount curves on ads optimizing for two distinct conversion types, one per group.
 This models different per-group preferences on the slots.
 Quality factors are set to be $\gammav=(1,1)$.
 Experiments are run on a 24-core machine with 57Gb of RAM.